MileHacker Logo

 Language & Translation

 Spanish stands as the official language.
-English speakers are uncommon outside a few higher-end hotels or specific tourist service providers.
+English speakers are rare outside a few higher-end hotels or specific tourist service providers.
 Translation apps such as Google Translate are helpful; download the offline Spanish language pack for use without internet.
-Rosetta Stone can assist in learning basic Spanish phrases before your trip.
+Rosetta Stone can assist in picking up Basic spanish expressions before your trip.

 Navigating Language